Skip to content

 4th of July Family Firework Safety

 Fireworks are the number one reason people of all ages end up in the emergency room the week of July 4th.
-Not that you would ever enjoy a trip to the hospital due to an explosive device, but with the possible spreading virus it is definitely not where you want to be.
+Please take the time to plan your evening activities in the safest way possible.

 FIREWORKS SAFETY